anexia/django-future-tasks/CONTRIBUTING.md

 Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
 In the absence of such guidelines, mimic the styles and patterns in the existing code-base.

+### Contribution guidelines
+ - Your code should follow PEP 8 -- Style Guide for Python Code
+ - Your changes should be covered by unit-tests